asleepyskye/archive-hrt.cat/index.md

 There is a lot of misinformation in the DIY injectables online community.
 This guide was thoroughly researched using a variety of scientific resources that are all cited throughout the guide. we have rigorously researched many commonplace claims about how to brew, and have either validated or refuted those claims.

 We have done a deep dive into sterilization best practices when dealing with compounding what is called high-risk<sup>*</sup> preparations.
-Many of those practices cannot be completed in a home lab, but of the ones that are manageable we have written about them in the context of homebrewing. our hope is that we can bring safe and necessary lab practices to people who are resorting to homebrewing, for whatever the reason.
+Many of those practices cannot be completed in a home lab, but of the ones that are manageable we have written about them in the context of homebrewing.
+Our hope is that we can bring safe and necessary lab practices to people who are resorting to homebrewing, for whatever the reason.

 As far as we see it, given the state of the world, people in this community will be more and more forced into making their own hormones.
 And while there are options available for purchasing HRT online without a prescription, some people will opt to homebrew.